 Families can talk about the ways in which religious dogma can be misinterpreted by those with good intentions.
 Does a person who is considered to be religious always act morally?

-What statement are the creators of this series making about the state
+What statement are the creators of this series making about the state of modern-day Christianity?

 How does this cartoon compare with Davey and Goliath, the early 1960s animated series it parodies?